darxkies/k8s-tew/README.md

 __NOTE__: Regardless of the setup, once the deployment is done it will take a while to download all required containers from the internet.
 So better use kubectl to check the status of the pods.

-__NOTE__: To access Kuberntes Dashboard use the internal IP address and not 127.0.0.1/localhost.
+__NOTE__: For the local setup, to access the Kubernetes Dashboard use the internal IP address (e.g. 192.168.x.y or 10.x.y.z) and not 127.0.0.1/localhost.
 Depending on the hardware used, it might take a while until it starts and setups everything.

 ### Create